BJW333/ARGUS/README.md

 Manual Model Adjustment: The user can manually adjust the chatbot's model, train it with new feedback data, and save the model for future use.

+Object/Facial Recognition: This system gives ARGUS the ability to see whats around it.
+It utlizes the users camera and will describe what it sees in real time.
+It will see objects and recognize them for what they are.

 Code: ARGUS can code for you.
 Just tell it what you want it to create and it will to the best of its ability using its trained code model. - https://huggingface.co/bjw333/macosargus-code this is the code model

 And more...